The role of a Child and Youth Worker (OPS3)

 As a Child and Youth Worker within residential care, you will work with children and young people to develop specific programs and services to meet their needs, this includes ensuring that their daily care needs are met whilst living within our Residential Care facilities.
 In this role, you will be also assist children and young people to develop their social and living skills which will help them to transition successfully into the community and /or reunification or reconnection with their families or other suitable care options.
 In this role, you will have the opportunity to assess and respond to their individual needs and ensure their safety within this setting as well as within the community.

 This role is open for you to apply at any time, however we do undertake regular sweeps of the applications received to enable us to prepare for our intakes.
-At this time we anticipate sweeping our candidate pool in November 2020, March 2021 and June 2021.
-Although these times are flexible, we would encourage you to complete and submit your application as soon as you are ready to apply.
+At this time we anticipate having intakes in July and October in 2021 and therefore we will sweep our candidate pool a couple of months prior to our scheduled intakes.
+These dates are flexible and can change so we would encourage you to complete and submit your application as soon as you are ready to apply.

 To achieve best outcomes for the children and young persons in your care, you must be able to think quickly on your feet, and use assertive communication and problem solving skills to help guide and determine solutions which keep everyone safe.
 On a daily basis, you will face challenges which will enable you to use the skills you have learnt in your training to make a difference in the lives of some of the most vulnerable children and young people in South Australia.

 When considering this role, ask yourself the following questions:

 - Can I deal with complex children and young people across a full shift and deal with their complex and competing demands?

 - Can I deal with children with special needs and behaviours without judgement?

 - Can I work in a highly stressful environment, where I am required to problem solve constantly to resolve issues?

 - Can I deal with one crisis after the other, understanding that I must follow the principles and practices of DCP in the management of children and that I cannot impose my own values or ideals on the children in care?